 EDU 131.
 Human Development (3) Study of theories, methodology and research related to human development, with emphasis on educational practice.
-Supervised laboratory experiences.
+This course includes an orientation designed to assure that the student is aware of professional performance and experiences required for successful completion of the desired education program.
+Students will be introduced to and must have knowledge of the current Guidebook for Professional Experiences: Undergraduate Clinical Experiences.
+Supervised and pre-professional laboratory experiences required.
 Curriculum lab fee.
-Prerequisite: Permission of Education Chair required.
-Preprofessional laboratory experience required.